Wurtzite/JW_Website/content/home/experience.md

   date_start = "2018-09-01"
   date_end = ""
   description = """

-  Responsibilities include:
--	Data entry of information pertaining to new clients, updating information on existing clients.
+-Data entry of information pertaining to new clients, updating information on existing clients.
--	Maintain the various databases as per current guidelines, ensure accuracy of data.
+-Maintain the various databases as per current guidelines, ensure accuracy of data.
--	Contact help desk on issues relating to database problems, run reports as needed.
+-Contact help desk on issues relating to database problems, run reports as needed.
--	Backup other database clerks and assist other users as needed.
+-Backup other database clerks and assist other users as needed.
--	Hand out database Ministry bulletins and other notices to internal users.
+-Hand out database Ministry bulletins and other notices to internal users.
--	Communicating with external bodies as requested including Ministry, individuals, and families.
+-Communicating with external bodies as requested including Ministry, individuals, and families.
--	Extract data as required for internal and external stakeholders.
+-Extract data as required for internal and external stakeholders.
--	Enter survey data when required."""
+-Enter survey data when required."""

 [[experience]]
   title = "Graduate Researcher"